Dynamic effective mass of granular media and the attenuation of structure-borne sound

 \subsection{Effective Mass of Granular Media}

 A cylindrical cavity (of diameter 2.54 cm and height 3.07 cm) excavated in a rigid Al cup is filled with tungsten particles.
 Each of these particles consists of four or five equal-axis particles, of nominal size 100 $\mu$m, fused together.
+(See Figure \ref{W_granules_photo}, below.)
+The individual grains are far from being identical; using a micro-balance we measured the individual masses of 19 of these grains from which we deduce the average mass of an individual grain to be $m_g = 44.2 \pm 18.0\:\mu$g.
 The large density of tungsten maximizes the effects we are studying.
 The cup is subjected to a vertical sinusoidal vibration at angular frequency $\omega$; the resulting acceleration is measured with either one or two accelerometers attached to the cup, on the underside to one side of center (see below), and the force is measured with a force gauge mounted between the shaker and the cup.
 Taking into account the mass of the empty cup, $M_c$, we have \beq{def} \tilde{M}(\omega) + M_c = \frac{F(\omega)}{a(\omega)}, \end{equation} where the effective mass of the granular medium, $\tilde{M}(\omega) = M_1(\omega) \:+\: iM_2(\omega)$, is complex-valued, reflecting the partially in-phase, partially out-of-phase motion of the individual grains, relative to the cup motion.
 As we shall see, $M_1$ may be conceptualized as an inertial effect, in the conventional sense, except that it depends upon an interplay between the masses of the individual grains and the stiffnesses of the grain-grain contacts; $M_2$ describes the attenuative aspects of the medium.